 The MLS Advisory Committee advises the program faculty regarding goals, curriculum, recruitment, and assessment on an annual basis.
-The members of this committee are representatives of the hospital affiliates who provide professional practice opportunities to the
+The members of this committee are representatives of the hospital affiliates who provide professional practice opportunities to the MLS students.
+The committee also includes employers of program graduates.

-MLS students.
 All the committee members have experience in the MLS profession, as well as, first-hand knowledge of the professional skills and abilities required of program students.
 The MLS Advisory Committee members are active participants in providing program evaluation and guidance.
 Based on the committee's recommendations, the program structure and curricular content have been reviewed, revised, and implemented over the past five years.